The official blog of the Lung Institute.

 Walking and Other Therapies

-If walking is something you enjoy, but that feels out of reach because of your lung disease, perhaps an alternate treatment such as autologous stem cell therapy (using your body’s own cells) to promote healing in damaged lung tissue could get you back outdoors.
+If walking is something you enjoy, but that feels out of reach because of your lung disease, perhaps an alternate treatment such as cellular therapy (using your body’s own cells) to promote healing in damaged lung tissue could get you back outdoors.
 The Lung Institute has helped over 2,000 people regain their quality of life through minimally-invasive, outpatient regenerative medicine therapies, so feel free to contact us at (800) 729-3065 to learn more.

 Did you enjoy a walk after reading A Breath of Fresh Air: Walking Outdoors for Your Lung Health?
 Let us know and leave us comment below.